craighillelson/aws-club/aws-config/README.md

 # AWS Config

-AWS Config is a service that tracks and evaluates your AWS resource configurations.o
+AWS Config is a service that tracks and evaluates your AWS resource configurations.

 **What it does:**